pingcap/docs-cn/tikv-configuration-file.md

 ### `region-compact-min-redundant-rows` <span class="version-mark">New in v7.1.0</span>

 + The number of redundant MVCC rows required to trigger RocksDB compaction.
-This configuration only takes effect for Partitioned Raft KV (`storage.engine="partitioned-raft-kv"`).
 + Default value: `50000`
 + Minimum value: `0`

 ### `region-compact-redundant-rows-percent` <span class="version-mark">New in v7.1.0</span>

 + The percentage of redundant MVCC rows required to trigger RocksDB compaction.
-This configuration only takes effect for Partitioned Raft KV (`storage.engine="partitioned-raft-kv"`).
 + Default value: `20`
 + Minimum value: `1`
 + Maximum value: `100`